(Author Unknown)

 81. Periodically, give him time with his family alone.

-82. Check with him before you throw away his papers and stuff.
-(He may view them as more important than you realize.)
+82. Check with him before you throw away his papers and stuff, when possible.

 84. Let him express himself freely, without fear of being called stupid or illogical.